TeoField-Marsham/Embedded_Systems_Group3/README.md

 # Embedded Sensing Systems - Challenge Task: Group3
 Ferhat Arslan, Teo Field-Marsham and Thiago Teixeira dos Santos

 This repository implements our solution to the Challenge Task: Smart Mailbox System.
+We first describe our methodology, the requirements of the project and our initial ideas to meet them.
+Then we detail, explain, and justify our final implementation and also provide some possible further expansions of our system.

 ## Initial ideas

 ### Methodology

 When we initially started this project, we did not yet know all of the hardware and software components we would have access to, to complete the task.
 We were provided a list of requirements, but no complete list of tools we would have at our disposal to fulfill them.
-These we were given gradually as we learnt about them each week in the lectures, starting out with hardware units and then shifting towards software designs.
+These we were given to us gradually as we learnt about them each week in the lectures, starting out with hardware units and then shifting towards software designs.
 This naturally led to us implementing a top-down design process.
 First we sketched out how our entire system was going to be structured and then we slowly defined what exactly each hardware component would be and which software we would use for the interactions between them.

-#### The requirements
+### The requirements
 The idea is to design a system that can detect when new parcels are deposited in the mailbox.
 The system should be placed within the mailbox to monitor when letters and parcels are delivered, and update via a (lightweight) wireless protocol a dashboard on a backend system.
 The system should also notify a user when a new parcel arrives.

 ### First setup